Last Updated on July 9, 2020 by Christine Kaaloa

 Universities, nice roads, lush forestry, posh and brightly colored mansions backed by Saudi money .
 Yes, “God’s own country” (as the saying goes) was truly rich.

-My first time staying at an Indian Ashram
+My first experience staying at an Indian Ashram

 Finding a yoga ashram in India felt like a blessing.
 Each day at the Sivananda Yoga Ashram in Kerala (Neyyar Dam) I awoke to the early morning practice of satsang (aka “devotional chanting“) and meditation.
 At first I did this with fervor, but by the end of the week, I started tiring of it and realized, chanting for a half hour really isn’t my thing.